The skill in which Meta (Facebook & Instagram) takes credit for a sale is astounding.

 2 key points jump out on this grid.

 The 1st point, look at all the sales from campaigns that have $0 ad spend.
-There are actually over 100 sales in 7 days, that Facebook originally drove the click, and those customers are not converting on other channels.
+There are actually over 100 sales in 7 days, that Facebook originally drove the click, and those customers are now converting on other channels.

 And the low ROAS campaigns that are currently spending have only been live for a few days.
 TOF takes way longer to convert than BOF.
 (We can tell you exactly how long, but not in this post).